-It comes down to reducing how much you eat (nothing helps you lose weight as much as eating less food) and eating > healthy foods *only*. > > - Chew your food property: Fat people have a tendency to not chew their food enough.
-They don’t realise how much they > have eaten.
-It takes for a while for the brain to realise that the stomach is full, and chewing fills in the time. > Chewing ensures that enough saliva is mixed with the food.
+It comes down to reducing how much you eat (nothing helps you lose weight as much as eating less food) and eating healthy foods *only*.

+- Chew your food property: Fat people tend not to chew their food enough.
+They don’t realize how much they have eaten.
+It takes for a while for the brain to realize that the stomach is full, and chewing fills in the time.
+Chewing ensures that enough saliva is mixed with the food.
 This aids digestion and absorption of nutrients.
-I cannot > stress this enough.
-If you don’t chew your food properly, your body won’t be able to absorb most of the nutrients. > > Foods you should eat Foods to avoid • Meat
+I cannot stress this enough.
+If you don’t chew your food properly, your body won’t be able to absorb most of the nutrients.

+Foods you should eat Foods to avoid • Meat

 • Fats and Oils